lrperki2/Project3/data_channel_is_lifestyle.md

 ## Regression

-**Explanation**: Linear regression is a supervised learning technique where the value of the of a response variable is modeled or predicted by an explanatory variable by fitting a linear equation to observed data.
+**Explanation**: Linear regression is a supervised learning technique where the value of a response variable is modeled or predicted by an explanatory variable by fitting a linear equation to observed data.
 The equation of the line can be modeled generically by:
 `Y~i~ = B~0~ + B~1~x~i~ + E~i~ where Y~i~` is the response for the
 i<sup>th</sup> observation, `x~i~` is the value of the explanatory variable for the i<sup>th</sup> observation, `B~0~` is the y-intercept, `B~1~` is the slope, and `E~i~` is the error.
+The modeling is considered because the coefficients are linear.
 The line of best fit is found by minimizing the sum of squared differences between the observed values and the predicted values on the line itself.

 To model the data, first it needs to be split into a training set and test set.
 The `createDataPartition()` takes the `shares` variable and